Period pain is common. Most women have it at some point in their lives.

 - bleeding between periods

-- a thick or foul-smelling vaginal discharge
+- a thick or unpleasant smelling vaginal discharge

 - pain during sex

-Having a pelvic examination
+Having a pelvic exam

-They'll insert gloved, lubricated fingers into your vagina to feel for any abnormalities in your womb or ovaries.
+Your GP will insert gloved, lubricated fingers into your vagina to feel for any abnormalities in your womb or ovaries.

 Referral to a specialist